-18 Offers of settlement
+18 Offers

-18.1 Offers (at any time but prior to 90 days before issue of proceedings)
+18.1 Offers (at any time prior to pre-action claim)

-18.1.1 A CTP Insurer must endeavour to resolve a claim expeditiously and reduce costs associated with the claim by making a settlement offer when reasonable to do so or by giving proper consideration to any settlement offer received from a claimant.

-- 18.1.2 If a CTP Insurer receives a settlement offer from a claimant, the CTP Insurer must respond to the settlement offer in writing within 60 business days. - 18.1.3 CTP Insurers must ensure any offers of settlement made to a claimant: - (a) are in writing; - (b) explain the basis for the dominant injury item number; - (c) explain the entitlements to compensation arising from the chosen ISV, including where there is no entitlement; and - (d) explain the value and assessment for each head of damage.
+- 18.1.1 A CTP Insurer must endeavour to resolve a claim expeditiously and reduce costs associated with the claim by making a settlement offer when reasonable to do so or by giving proper consideration to any offer received from a claimant. - 18.1.2 If a CTP Insurer receives an offer from a claimant, the CTP Insurer must respond to the settlement offer in writing within 30 days or such later date agreed by the parties. - 18.1.3 CTP Insurers must ensure any offers of settlement made to a claimant: - (a) are in writing; - (b) explain the basis for the dominant injury item number; - (c) explain the entitlements to compensation arising from the chosen ISV, including where there is no entitlement; - (d) explain the value and assessment for each head of damage. - 18.1.4 After an initial offer has been made in accordance with rule 18.1.3, if agreed with the claimant, CTP Insurers are not required to comply with that rule during negotiations, but once an agreement has been reached, the final agreed offer must be detailed in accordance with rule 18.1.3. - 18.1.5 If an unrepresented claimant's offer, or an exchange of offers between the claimant and their CTP Insurer, fails to resolve the claim, the CTP Insurer must explain to the claimant the steps required to comply with the pre-action claim notice under the UCR.